-The excitement surrounding PCS4 Americas Grand Final continues to build as the region's top teams prepare to fight for their share of the $250,000 USD prize pool and PGC qualification points.
+The excitement surrounding the PCS4 Americas Grand Final continues to build as the region’s top teams prepare to fight for their share of the $250,000 USD prize pool and PGC qualification points.
 Beginning on June 10th, each of our sixteen teams will have an opportunity to earn themselves a substantial payday and take another step towards the PUBG Global Championship later this year.
-That's the goal for each team, but there may be extra pressure for some of them this time around.
+That’s the goal for each team, but there may be extra pressure for some of them this time around.

 Since the PCS4 Americas Group Stage came to a close, there have been numerous org announcements, prompting some of the top squads to exchange their jerseys for something new.
 Accompanying the excitement and achievement that comes with this sort of announcement is an attached pressure to perform under the team’s new banner.
 This may not be the case for all players signed recently, but it’s fair to say that everyone wants to make their new org happy in the team’s first event together.

 Recently, Wildcard Gaming announced their return to PUBG Esports with the signing of Ascendance Esports, who exited the Group Stage in sixth-place.
 After the team secured the final direct invite to the Grand Final through their impressive play in the previous round, they were pleased to announce their move to Wildcard Gaming.

 We asked Wildcard’s in-game leader, “Zray”, a couple of questions about the team’s approach to this Grand Final, the Most Chickens ruleset, and what it meant to get picked up by an org prior to this event.

 This roster came together prior to the ESL PUBG Masters and missed the Grand Final by just four points.
 How do you feel the team played during that event, and what lessons were learned while building synergy with each other?